Phlix1/exps/docs/sigcomm21_artifact_evaluation_rdma.md

 The output of the experiments will validate the following claims:

 - Figure 4, Figure 5 and Figure 13: `/usr/local/omnireduce/example/100G-results/` reproduces Figure 4, Figure 5 and Figure 13 on Page 8, 9 and 12.
 - Figure 10: `/home/exps/models/DeepLight/results`, `/home/exps/models/LSTM/results`, `/home/exps/models/NCF/results`, `/home/exps/models/BERT/results` and `/home/exps/models/CNN/results`  reproduce Figure 10 on Page 10.
+(Note that the results of DeepLight, NCF, ResNet152 and VGG19 will be better than the paper's as we just use a tiny dataset for these model training in this docker image.
+The entire dataset is too large to be placed in the image.)

 ## Produce paper's plots
 To produce paper's plots, we provide `benckmark-rdma.ipynb` and `e2e-rdma.ipynb` in `/home/exps/notebook`.
 To start the notebook server, run the following commands on `worker-0`: